o3de/o3de.org/content/docs/welcome-guide/create/creating-projects-using-project-manager.md

     ![Or choose "New Project - Create New Project"](/images/welcome-guide/project-manager-menu-create-new-project.png)

-1. Give your project a name, such as "MyProject".
-If you want to change the project location, choose the folder icon in the Project Location field and use the Browse dialog box to select a new location, creating the new project folder if needed.
-The folder you select will become the project root directory.
+1. Under **Project name**, give your project a name, such as "MyProject".

+1. If you want to change the project location, under **Project Location**, choose the folder icon, and then use the **Browse** dialog box to choose a new location.
+If needed, you can create a new project folder.
+The folder that you choose becomes the project root directory.

     ![Create a New Project - Project Details screen](/images/welcome-guide/project-manager-create-project.png)

-1. You can also select a different project template, and choose different Gems to enable for your project.
-In this tutorial, the default template and its pre-configured selection of common Gems will be used.
+1. Under **Select a Project Template**, you can choose a project template with a pre-configured selection of Gems.
+You can also choose different Gems to enable for your project.
+This tutorial uses the default template and its pre-configured selection of common Gems.

 1. Choose **Create Project** to create the project files in the directory specified by the project location.
 This will also register your project in the O3DE manifest, located at `<USER_DIRECTORY>/.o3de/o3de_manifest.json`.